-There are different systems across the world and they again differ in cup competitions and for leagues that are not the tops ones.
+There are different systems across the world and there are differences in cup competitions and for leagues that are not the tops ones.

-There is only one winner of a league, and sometimes three teams are relegated into the league below for the following season – this enables three new teams to be promoted.
+There’s only one winner of a league, and sometimes three teams are relegated into the league below for the following season – this enables three new teams to be promoted.

 The fixtures of who plays who is decided before the start of the season, so the teams can prepare.
 The season is split into two, and a team will play half of their games at home and a half away.

 The draws normally take place a month or two before the games are due to begin.

-Major League Soccer
+How do the Major League Soccer work?

 The MLS has 26 competing teams and is set to increase to 30 in 2020.
 During a season, the leagues are split into two, the Eastern Conference and the Western Conference.

 Those teams are at the top of the table based on points and if level, wins, goal difference, then total goals scored.

 This allows for all teams to compete next season but it loses some of the magic for a battle to stay up.

 Do different soccer leagues play each other?

 The premier league format is similar to most others around the world.
 During a season each team plays each other team twice, home and away.
-The team with the most points at the end of the season, at the top of the table is the winner of the league.

 The EPL consists of 20 teams and each team plays a total of 38 games.

 Two teams from the Championship will be promoted automatically to the Premier League leaving one place to be decided in playoffs between four teams.

-Each team plays each other home and away, and after six games the winner of the group progresses to play the runner up of another team from a different league.
+The Champions League begins with leagues – four teams in each.
+Each team plays each other home and away, and after six games the winner of the group progresses to play the runner-up of another team from a different league.